agentolek/Register-Simulator/project_docs/README.md

 Class Register -> contains:
 - length = number of flip-flops in it
 - flip-flops = table of flip-flop objects of "length" length
-- .values() method, which returns he values of all flip-flops
+- .values() method, which returns the values of all flip-flops
 - .value(index) method, which returns the value of a single flip-flop
+- .update(values<list[bool]>) method, which updates the values of each flip-flop in the register to match the ones given as argmuent

 Output: